DmitriBogdanov/UTL/README.md

 # UTL

-**UTL** is a collection of small self-contained libraries that aim to provide a set of concise utilities aimed at prototyping with minimal boilerplate.
+**UTL** is a collection of small self-contained libraries aimed at prototyping with minimal boilerplate.
 Most of the modules were created during my work in gamedev and math research projects.

-For the ease of integration, this library is distributed in a form of a **single header**, which can be found [here](./single_include/UTL.hpp).
+For the ease of integration, all libraries are distributed as **individual headers**, which can be found [**here**](https://github.com/DmitriBogdanov/UTL/blob/master/include/UTL).

-All modules can also be downloaded [individually](https://github.com/DmitriBogdanov/UTL/blob/master/include/UTL).
+The entire collection can also be downloaded as an [**amalgamated single-header**](./single_include/UTL.hpp).

 ## Design goals

 Implementation of this library sets following design goals:

-* **Header only**.
-Adding library to the project should be as simple as adding a header.
+* **Easy integration**.
+Adding libraries to the project should be as simple as including their corresponding headers.
-* **Concise**.
-Methods must require minimal boilerplate on user side.
+* **Concise syntax**.
+Library usage should require minimal boilerplate on user side.
-* **Platform agnostic**.
-Implementation should be based around C++ standard and whenever OS-specific methods are unavoidable select appropriate implementation automatically.
+* **Platform agnostic.** Implementation should be based around the C++ standard.
+Platform-specific features might be provided as optional addons.
-* **Fully modular**.
-Every module should be independent of others and reside in a separate namespace.
-Modules together with their STL dependencies should be toggleable through a `#define`.
+* **Non-intrusive.** Every library should reside in its own namespace, use its own macro prefix and not introduce any invasive identifiers.

-Secondary design goals also include:
+Quality goals include:

 * **Modern C++ style**.
-Usage of modern C++ idioms is preferred.
+Usage of modern C++ idioms is heavily preferred.
 * **Usage examples**.
-Documentation should include usage examples for all major methods.
+Documentation should include  practical usage examples for all major methods.
 * **Test & benchmark coverage.** All modules should have appropriate unit test coverage, performance-focused implementations should be benchmarked against alternative approaches.

 ## Modules & documentation